cmtayl0r/react-simple-steps/README.md

 # React Learning

-- Handling events
+- Handling basic events
-- State to update the UI
+- The basics of State, and how to update the UI

 # React + Vite